In the Warsaw Caves Conservation woods are the entrances to the caves camouflaged with large boulders

 Parks Near Warsaw Caves

-Another park worth visiting in the Peterborough area is the Petroglyphs Provincial Park.
+Since you’re in the Kawarthas, another park worth visiting in the Peterborough area is the Petroglyphs Provincial Park.

-If you love day hiking, the Petroglyph Park offers approximately 17 km of hiking trails, with the shorest one taking 1.5 hours to complete.
+If you love day hiking, the Petroglyph Park offers approximately 17 km of hiking trails, with the shortest one taking 1.5 hours to complete.
 When you go, make sure you stop and visit McGinnis Lake – it features water that does not mix!

 I will post a guide to the Petroglyphs hopefully soon – stay tuned. 🙂

-Why Visit Warsaw Caves
+Why Visit the Warsaw Caves

 Want to find out if you’re afraid of tight spaces – this cavern opening at the Otonabee Conservation Area will help test that!